 - Make sure your tampon feels comfortable inside you.
 If you can feel it (it might feel like a dull ache or like it’s pushing against the sides of your vagina) then it needs to be pushed further inside you until you can’t feel it.

-- Leave it in for 4-6 hours and repeat (always remember to take out the old tampon before inserting another one)!
+- Leave the tampon in for 4-6 hours and repeat (always remember to take out the old tampon before inserting another one)!

 - Give the cardboard applicator a little twist to free it up from the ‘locked’ position (usually just a tiny hole in the two pieces of cardboard holding them together).

-- With your thumb and middle finger, hold the end of the outer applicator tube (the big bit with the tampon inside it) firmly using the anti-slip grip rings.
+- With your thumb and middle finger, hold the end of the outer applicator tube (the big bit with the tampon inside it) firmly using the anti-slip grip rings (little ridges around the middle of the length of the tampon applicator.

 - Ensure that the string is hanging down through the lower part of the applicator.With your other hand, spread your labia – the folds of skin around your vagina – outwards.